seborama/fuego/README.md

 import ƒ "gopkg.in/seborama/fuego.v7"
 ```

-or import as an unqualified dot import:
+...or import as an unqualified dot import:

 ```go
 package sample